truhy/adc_f2h_uart_de10nano/readme.md

 1. Repeatedly reads Channel 0 ADC sample data from the builtin ADC LTC2308 chip using SPI serial communication
 2. A loop sends a read (when ready) to the existing HPS UART0 (UART-USB) which is wired to the HPS side

-Note, Terasic does have an ADC demo (on the DE10-Nano CD), but it does so using the NIOS II softcore processor with source file and the ADC IP is a custom Platform Designer IP.
+Note, there is an ADC demo on the the DE10-Nano CD, but it uses the NIOS II softcore processor and the ADC IP is a custom Platform Designer IP.
 My version is more plain and perhaps more useful for a beginner.

 ## Running instructions